Poem for the penitent monks

 Having been detached from God I lived by the laws of the flesh

-In the depths of the flux.
+In the depths of dissolution.

 4.